Gnucash/gnucash-on-flatpak/README.md

 - complete instructions as the code evolves
 - goal is to make a wrapper around flatpak-builder that will automatically trigger new builds only when any of the source repos changes
-- documentation is not included in the build yet
-- finance::quote support is equally missing still
+- finance::quote support is missing still